tsamoura/tsamoura.github.io/_news/announcement_2.md

 related_posts: false
 ---

 Uploaded our <a href="https://arxiv.org/abs/2410.22077">neurosymbolic literature review paper</a> to arXiv.
-Special thanks to Jonathan Feldstein, Paulius Dilkas and Vaishak Belle :sparkles:
+Special thanks to Jonathan Feldstein, Paulius Dilkas, and Vaishak Belle :sparkles: